brian14708/wh-briefings/statements-releases/2022-03/2022-03-30-a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-significant-malicious-cyber-enabled-activities.md

 modified_time: 2022-03-30 11:40:17-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/30/a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-significant-malicious-cyber-enabled-activities/
 published_time: 2022-03-30 11:30:59-04:00
-title: A Message to the Congress on the Continuation of the National Emergency With Respect to Significant Malicious Cyber-Enabled Activities
+title: "A Message to the Congress on the Continuation of the National Emergency With\
+  \ Respect to Significant Malicious Cyber-Enabled\_Activities"
 ---

 TO THE CONGRESS OF THE UNITED STATES: